-Immune-boosting Turmeric Noodle Soup with a miso, garlic, ginger-infused broth!
-Great benefits for healing, inflammation, and cold & flu season.
-(Vegan, gluten-free, oil-free)
+Super tasty and cozy Vegan Turmeric Noodle Soup with a miso, garlic, ginger-infused broth!
+Great immune-boosting benefits for healing, inflammation, and cold & flu season.

 This EASY, 8-ingredient turmeric noodle soup has become a bit of an obsession in our household.
 The recipe was unexpectedly born when I was very much under the weather.
-I wandered downstairs to find something healing & soothing.
-(And most of all QUICK to make.)
-In my mentally groggy state, I literally just started chucking stuff into the pot.
+I wandered downstairs to find something healing & soothing (and most of all QUICK to make.)
+So in my mentally groggy state, I literally just started chucking stuff into the pot.
 Turmeric?
 Yep.
 Ginger?
 Definitely.
 Noodles?
 Oh yes.
 Somehow the warm, brothy concoction ended up being exactly what I needed.

-It felt so good and nourishing I recreated again it the next day.
-And the next.
+It felt so good & nourishing I recreated again it the next day… and the next.
 Then my husband asked how I made it so he could start making it too.
 We couldn’t get enough of that flavorful garlic-ginger-miso-infused broth.
-The funny thing is I kept craving it long after the sickness was gone… and here we are, still making it.
+The funny thing is I kept craving it long after the sickness was gone, and here we are, still making it.

 PS – we also love turmeric in this cozy Bedtime Golden Turmeric Milk!